VAT on Google search engine activity? Share

 So far, only the authorities in charge of privacy protection have worried about this development.
 However, we should also wonder whether providing Google's advertising branch with users' personal data and allowing it to exploit these data in an industrial way may make the use of the engine subject to value added tax (VAT).

 The question may sound silly at first glance.
 Yet, throughout the European Union, the use of search engines is an "electronic service" (e-service) legally subject to VAT in the country where the user is located, even if the search engine provider is based outside the European Union.
-The tax must be paid when the service is supplied by a taxable company for consideration i.e. any form of payment in money or in kind, including anything which is itself a supply.
-VAT is actually due even if the service is paid in kind and the consideration does not correspond to the normal value of the service.
+The tax must be paid when the service is supplied by a taxable company for consideration i.e. in exchange for any payment in money or in kind, including anything which is itself a supply.
+VAT is actually due even if the service is paid in kind or if the consideration does not correspond to the normal value of the service.

 Specifically, we must wonder if users who allow Google's advertising branch to exploit their own personal data in an industrial way are providing Google with a consideration (payment in kind) for the use of the search engine.
 If this is the case, the search engine may be used in the following ways as for VAT: